All Episodes

 So anyway, we just keep a sharp eye on this here, folks.

-But since we got representatives of the Obama administration over there, and since a large percentage of the Arab population is being busted to the polls, it's impossible to tell and to get a good read on it.
+But since we got representatives of the Obama administration over there, and since a large percentage of the Arab population is being bused to the polls, it's impossible to tell and to get a good read on it.

-But it does matter because what's at stake here is the American nuclear deal with Iran, uh, well, more than that's at stake.
+But it does matter because what's at stake here is the American nuclear deal with Iran.

-I don't even understand why it's close, but now look, I've got some people asking me about this TV show I recommended, the honorable woman.
+Well, now look, I've got some people asking me about this TV show I recommended, The Honorable Woman.

-Oftentimes, you can you can have a program recommended to you, and expectations are created, and you watch it and you end up being disappointed by it because the person that told you about it uh blew it.
+And let me just say a couple of things about it, because if you're going to go watch it, and I don't want you to be confused by the way I've said it, oftentimes you can have a program recommended to you, and expectations are created, and you watch it, and you end up being disappointed by it, because the person that told you about it blew it.

 And I don't want to blow it for you.

-I I uh it's a great spy series, eight episodes, one season, one season only.
+It's a great spy series, eight episodes, one season, one season only.

 It's from 2014, BBC.

-It is about a woman who sees her father, a Jewish mega powerful industrialist, killed right in front of her at the lunch table in a fashionable place.
+It is about a woman who sees her father, a Jewish, mega-powerful industrialist, killed right in front of her at the lunch table in a fashionable place.

-Her brother is there, he's stabbed to death by an angry Arab or Palestinian or what have you.
+He's stabbed to death by an angry Arab or Palestinian or what have you.

-Bleeds out, you see it all.
+You see it all.

 She has a brother.

-And her intention is to promote conciliation between the Israelis and Palestinians by not taking aside either way.
+And her intention is to promote conciliation between the Israelis and Palestinians by not taking a side either way.

 I mean, it's classic.